Ren33000/React--MyMovies/README.md

 Unable to call the API with a selected movie in a different page => decided to show the details instead in the movie card + overlay.
 Same result for the user at the end (able to see the movie's details + not having to leave the page which is usually good UX) but not following the process asked

-Not sure if using routes was appropriate here, since I couldnt' manage to call the API on selected movies didnt' do anyway
+Not sure if using routes was appropriate here and since I couldnt' manage to call the API on selected movies didn't do anyway

 Unable to get the movie's description scrolling in the overlay (tried overflow: scroll, text-overflow on different elements, able to select the text to change the color for example but unable to make it scroll).